number42net/restoreblog/2021-02-22 Commodore 64 breadbin B/index.md

 Here I used a Traco Power TSR 2-2450, purchased directly from a certified distributor.
 It can supply 2A, slightly more than the original 1.5A regulator, which helps to run more demanding cartridges.
 While I had it open, I also replaced the capacitor with a matching axial model.

-## Clean up and plastic restoration
+## Cleaning and plastic restoration

-Now for the biggest challenge, cleaning the Commodore inside and out from top to bottom.
-The First steps is taking it completely a part and removing the keyboard and all the key caps.
+Now for the biggest challenge, cleaning this Commodore inside and out from top to bottom.
+The First step is taking it completely a part and removing the keyboard and all the key caps.
 It wasn't as dirty as expected:

 ![Keyboard dirty](img_012.jpg)